2004 Summer Olympics opening ceremony: Countdown and Welcome

 The opening ceremony began with a 28-second countdown—one second per Olympics held since Athens last hosted the first modern games, paced by the sounds of an amplified heartbeat.
-At the end of the countdown, fireworks are then set off.
+At the end of the countdown, fireworks were set off.

-400 percussionists perform the zeimbekiko before walking around the stadium ground.
-A 50-person strong bouzouki band also performs.
-It is led by two drummers, one inside the stadium, and one projected on the stadium screen from the ancient stadium of Olympia, the locale of the Olympic games of antiquity.
-A blazing comet, seemingly coming from the ancient stadium of Olympia on the screen was Petros Kourtis, the drummer who appeared on the big screen of the Olympic Stadium.
-Nikos Hatzidavitidis, the drummer playing for Petros, and lands on the flooded stadium drawing with its fire the Olympic Rings.
+Four hundred percussionists performed the zeimbekiko before marching around the edge of the flooded stadium grounds, accompanied by a 50-person strong bouzouki band.
+The performance was led by two drummers, one inside the stadium and one projected on the stadium screen from the ancient stadium of Olympia, the locale of the Olympic games in antiquity.
+On screen was Petros Kourtis, with Nikos Hatzidavitidis responding live at the ceremony.
+A blazing comet, seemingly coming from the ancient stadium of Olympia, lands on the flooded stadium floor drawing the Olympic Rings with its fire.
 The comet symbolizes the fire of the ancients giving life to the modern Olympic movement, thus bridging the past and the present together.
 According to Dimitris Papaioannou, the event "was a pageant of traditional Greek culture and history harkening back to its mythological beginnings, and viewed through the progression of Greek art."

 Next, a young Greek boy Michalis Patsatzis sailed into the stadium on a giant paper boat waving the host nation's flag, symbolizing Greece's maritime tradition and its close connection to the sea.
 The Hellenic Naval Band then walks into the stadium.
 The President of the Athens Organizing Committee for the Olympic Games (ATHOC), Gianna Angelopoulos-Daskalaki, and President of the International Olympic Committee Jacques Rogge walk onto the stadium floor.
 The Band then performs the Presidential fanfare, where President of the Hellenic Republic Konstantinos Stephanopoulos then also arrives on the stadium floor.
 The three presidents meet the young boy, before Hymn to Liberty, the Greek national anthem was performed a cappella with the raising of the Greek Flag.